Greece Moments Greece Moments

 Monastery of Panagia Flevariotissa

-We had hoped to be able to enter the area, but unfortunately none.
-A large, locked gate blocks access far in front of the actual monastery.
+We had hoped to be able to enter the area, but unfortunately not.
+A large, locked gate blocks access well in front of the actual monastery.
 The church consecration festival is celebrated every year on 2 February.
-Then the place comes alive with music and dancing – it’s the biggest winter party on Astypalea.
-We have to go there again in the cold season. 🙂
+The place comes alive with music and dancing – it’s the biggest winter party on Astypalea.
+We’ll have to go back there in the cold season. 🙂

 #9 Maltezana (Analipsi)

 Without great expectations, we made our way to the coastal village of Maltezana and fell in love with it right away.
-The second largest settlement on Astypalea is uncomplicated and authentic.
-It offers everything for (easygoing) holidaymaker’s heart desires: traditional taverns, a great sandy beach and lots of tranquillity, plus Greek hospitality!
+The second largest settlement on Astypalea is laid-back and authentic.
+It offers everything an (easygoing) holidaymaker’s heart desires: traditional taverns, a great sandy beach and plenty of tranquillity, plus genuine Greek hospitality!

 Agios Dimitrios Maltezana Astypalea